This post may contain affiliate links. Please read our disclosure policy.

 (Looking for more easy salad ideas?
 Try my Summer Vegetable Pasta Salad, Broccoli Salad, or Fruit Salad!)

-- Ramen noodle packet – Any brand of ramen noodles will work, but I usually use Nissin Top Ramen which can be found in almost every grocery store.
+- 1 (3 ounce) Ramen noodle packet – Any brand of crunchy Ramen noodles will work.
+However, I usually use Nissin Top Ramen which you can find in most grocery stores.

-- Napa cabbage – Napa cabbage is actually lower in sodium than regular cabbage and has twice the amount of vitamin C!
-The subtle flavor is also great in this ramen noodle salad recipe.
+- 4 cups shredded Napa cabbage – The subtle flavor is also great in this Ramen noodle salad recipe.

-- Carrots – One large carrot will give you about 1 cup of grated carrots.
+- 1 cup grated carrots – One large carrot will give you about 1 cup of grated carrots.

-- Rice wine vinegar – Rice wine vinegar can be found in the Asian section of the grocery store.
-It is sweet and also tangy.
+- 1/4 cup rice wine vinegar – You can find rice wine vinegar can be found in the Asian section of the grocery store.

-- Soy sauce – I like to use low-sodium soy sauce, which has the same flavor as classic soy sauce but with a lot less salt.
+- 2 tablespoons soy sauce – I like to use low-sodium soy sauce, which has the same flavor as classic soy sauce but with a lot less salt.

 Variations

 - Use any kind of pre-shredded cabbage mix you can find in the grocery store.
-Bagged cabbage mixes or coleslaw mix will work well to make this salad in a hurry.
+Bagged cabbage mixes or coleslaw mixes will work well to make this cabbage salad in a hurry.

 - Replace the honey with maple syrup for a rich, earthy flavor.
 You can use the same amount of syrup as honey.